RedNicStone/loadstone/README.md

 # Loadstone: A Flexible ELF Relocatable Loader

 **Loadstone** is a lightweight, flexible library for loading ELF relocatable files, giving developers more control than traditional dynamic loading mechanisms like `dlopen` and `dlsym`.
-It is designed to empower developers with fine-grained handling of symbol resolution, library loading, and cross-platform portability.

----

 ## Features

 - Customizable symbol and library resolution.
-- Cross-platform ELF loading (Unix and **Windows support in development**).
+- Cross-platform ELF loading (Unix and Windows).
 - Support for memory-backed ELF loading (no file required).
 - Partial library loading and hot-reloading.
 - Sandbox-friendly architecture for isolating untrusted plugins.
 - Ansi compliant C99 codebase.

----

 ## Applications